preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 .. image:: authentications-screens-new-layout-block-new.png

-Only general layout settings are available for this block, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+Only general layout settings are available for this block, see: :doc:`General block settings </blocks/general-block-settings/index>`